 Tenuta Anfosso

-All harvesting at Tenuta Anfosso is done by hand, due to the inherent challenges of the dramatic terroir, and all farming is done organically, thanks to the family’s everlasting dedication to the land.
+All harvesting at Tenuta Anfosso is done by hand, due to the inherent challenges of the dramatic terroir.
+All farming is done organically, thanks to the family’s everlasting dedication to the land.
 If ever you were interested in traveling back in time to the hillsides carving down to the Italian Riviera, these wines are a perfect opportunity to explore through the glass.
 Given that Alessandro and Marisa make less than 2,000 cases of wine in total, now is the time to discover these precious wines from a forgotten time.